Panchasayar

-Panchasayar is a neighbourhood of East Kolkata in the Indian state of West Bengal.
+Panchasayar is a locality of East Kolkata in West Bengal, India.
+It is a part of Garia.

 Geography

 Police district

 Panchasayar police station is part of the East division of Kolkata Police.
 It is located at Srinagar Main Road, New Garia Supermarket, Kolkata-700 094.

 Education

 Panchasayar Shiksha Niketan, a Bengali-medium co-educational institution, was established in 1988.
 Swagatam Halder, of Panchasayar Shiksha Niketan, topped the merit list of the higher secondary examination of the West Bengal Council of Higher Secondary Examination in 2016.

 Healthcare

 Peerless Hospital and B.K.Roy Research Centre, belonging to the Peerless Group, is a 400-bed multi-speciality hospital.